flecoqui/projects/_posts/2017-06-23-geneatique.md

 Geneatique is a classic Win32 Desktop application available from their official Web Site.
 The application is installed with a specific installation program.
 The Win32 application is not the best experience for Windows 10 users, but CDIP did not want to rewrite all the code to create a new Universal Windows Platform (UWP) app to leverage Windows Store capabilities.
 They have been trying to integrate Geneatique.com to the Windows Store since December 2016 and but they were facing deployments issues.

+The easiest approach was to use the Desktop Bridge App Converter to automatically convert their Desktop Application into packages distributed with the Windows Store.
-The packages generated for this version of Windows 10 was instable: the application installed from those packages oftentimes crashed while the user was sing the embedded Web Browser.
+This effort did start last year using Windows 10 Anniversary Update, unfortunatelly the packages generated for this version of Windows 10 were instable: the application installed from those packages oftentimes crashed while the user was using the embedded Web Browser.
-Since Creator Update the packages are stable and the application is able to run the embedded Web Browser without crashing.
+Since Creator Update the packages are stable and the application is able to run the embedded Web Browser without crashing.</p>

 ## Solution and steps ##